s-victor/TinyPedal/docs/customization.md

 ## Rivals
 **This widget displays standings info from opponent ahead and behind local player from same vehicle class.
-Most options are inherited from relative widget, with some additions noted below.**
+Most options are inherited from relative & standings widget, with some additions noted below.**

     *_color_time_interval_ahead, *_color_time_interval_behind
 Set custom time interval color of opponent ahead and behind.